juantercerodiego/azure-vm-network-setup/README.md

 **2:** Searched for Virtual Networks and click Create.

-**3:** Create a new Resource Group, by clicking "Create new " (like Lab-RG) to keep all my project files in one neat pile.
+**3:** Create a new Resource Group, by clicking "Create new" (like Lab-RG) to keep all my project files in one neat pile.

 **4:** Named the VNet (like Lab-VNet), chose a region close to me, and left the default IP address space settings.
 Hit Review + Create.
 </p>